cslauritsen/gas-water-meter/README.md

 ## Linux
 Use your package manager, it might be there.
 IDK.

+## Windows
+I don't have windows, but I will accept a pull request. ;-)

 ## build
 Download the sources and build them yourself: